What is the right kind of therapy for OCD and other anxiety disorders?

 What is Exposure Therapy?

 Exposure is the only therapy that is endorsed by all national anxiety organizations, whether it is OCD, social anxiety, agoraphobia, panic disorder, PTSD, and phobias.
-If a therapist does not use exposure as their main technique, they will not help you.
+If a therapist does not use exposure as their main technique, they will not help your OCD.
 It is not sufficient if they say they use CBT.
 CBT is a very general term that includes dozens of techniques, including many that are not helpful to anxiety and some which will make it worse.
 Exposure is a special CBT technique specifically for anxiety disorders.

 You're already doing exposure: